templar-ajay/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# This is my list of Favourite Things

+- Football
+- Trekking
+- Coding
+- Gym